0xReisearch/academic-mcp/README.md

-# Academic Research MCP Server
+# Academic Research MCP Server - beta

 An MCP server that provides tools for searching scientific articles from ArXiv and Google Scholar.